pato/bwi_experimental/bwi_virtour/README.md

 There are two types of launch files, passive and active, each with two variants.

+Before executing the virtour launch files make sure that the segbot launch files were executed (either `segbot_v1.launch` or `segbot_v2.launch`).
+And for the active variants make sure that the `kr_execution` node is up.

 The passive launch files brings up the tour manager, rosbridge and mjpeg servers.
 Allows people to view the robot's position, camera feed, and scavenger hunt status.